-Over the past few weeks, we’ve been looking at the Health & Performance Pyramid.
+Over the past few weeks, we’ve been looking at my Health & Performance Pyramid.
 We’ve introduced it, and then started to look at the Foundation Layer – explaining the importance of sleep, stress, hydration and nutrition, and what you can do to improve them.
 This week, we’re moving up to the Health layer, and specifically, starting with physiotherapy.
-So… why is physiotherapy practice so different from the usual?
+So… why is my physiotherapy practice so different from the usual?

 However, very few of them look deeper, and try to work out why the bit that hurts is under strain in the first place: why did that disc get damaged?
 Why did that muscle tear?